rwth-acis/Anatomy2.0/documentation/annotations/annotations.md

 Note: It is not possible to assign the same material to multiple annotation markers, because x3dom will remove the material node from the shape it has been previously attached to.
 Therefore, `material` nodes are always copied before assigning them to a node.
 This is already handled by `annotationMarkers.getMaterial()` function.

+**Content box:**
+There needs to be some place to display detailed information about an annotation.
+Anatomy2.0 has a content box to display detail information for annontations.
+There is one content box statically defined in HTML code called `annotation-content`.
+One set of HTML elements is sufficient, because there is always just one content box visible at a time.

+The content box has three different modes to be able to react to user interaction.
+The modes are `loading`, `read` and `edit`.
+The content box is in `read` mode by default. `loading` is shown if and only if the user tries to open a content box, but the annotation is not yet in local storage (it is still being created and / or read from Sevianno Service).
+Switching modes is done with the `annotationContentBox.switchMode()` which accepts a `String` as argument.
+The argument has to be one of the three mode names.

+When a user clicks an annotation marker, the annotation content box has to be positioned somewhere near the marker.
+But it should not overlap with the marker or the model part which is annotated.
+Anatomy2.0 has a simple algorithm which tries to approximately achieve this behavior.
+The annotation content box is initially placed at the position where the user clicked the annotation marker and from there it is shifted to the border of the screen.
+The positioning is handled by `annotationContentBox.calcPosition()`.
+Note, that the content box is not repositioned when the user rotates or moves the model on the screen.

+### Miscellaneous

+**On load event on x3dom inline node:**
+The x3dom inline element seems not to support the standard HTML `addEventListener()` function, so Model Viewer provides a workaround to be able to attach multiple event listeners to the x3dom inline element.
+Just call `modelViewer.addEventListener('load', callback)` and replace `callback` by your callback function.